cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 End of assembler dump.
 ```

-Let's breakdown what is going on in the main function:
+An instruction per instruction breakdown of the `main` function is done to understand the flow of the program:

 1. The first four instructions correspond to the prologue of the function:

 ```bash
 push   ebp               ; This saves the previous base pointer to the stack mov    ebp,esp           ; This sets the current base point to the current stack pointer value